niladrridas/niladrridas/README.md

 ## About Me

 Hi!
-I'm a dynamic and passionate developer with a solid foundation from [LPU](https://lpu.in), wielding a diverse skill set in LLMs, APIs, modern web technologies, programming, and cutting-edge development methodologies.
-I excel in leveraging the latest trends like [Kubernetes](https://kubernetes.io/) and [Ansible](https://www.ansible.com/) pro [Red Hat Enterprise Linux](https://www.redhat.com/en), and thrive in agile environments, always eager to conquer new challenges.
+I'm a dynamic and passionate developer with a solid foundation from [LPU](https://lpu.in), wielding a diverse skill set in LLMs, APIs, modern web technologies, programming and cutting-edge development methodologies.
+I active in leveraging the latest trends like [Kubernetes](https://kubernetes.io/) and [Ansible](https://www.ansible.com/), pro [Red Hat Enterprise Linux](https://www.redhat.com/en) and provoke in agile environments, always eager to conquer new challenges.
 Here’s a powerful overview of my key skills and expertise:

 ## Key Skills